AID: Attention Interpolation of Text-to-Image Diffusion: Experiments

-\textbf{Evaluation protocol}.
-We evaluate our approach based on consistency, smoothness, and fidelity, which are summarized in Sec.~\ref{subsec:formulation}.
-For experiments in each dataset, we run 5 trials each with $N\!=\!100$ iterations.
-In each iteration, we randomly select two conditions and generate an interpolation sequence with size $m\!=\!7$.
-Then we evaluate the interpolation methods based on the mean value over all the interpolation sequences.
-For consistency and smoothness, we follow conventional settings and choose VGG16~\cite{simonyan2014very} to compute LPIPS~\cite{zhang2018unreasonable}.
-For fidelity, we adapt the Google v3 Inception Model~\cite{szegedy2016rethinking} following previous literature to compute FID between source images and interpolated images.
-We report the mean value across all iterations and trials as the final result.
+\textbf{Configuration and Settings}.
+We evaluate quantitatively based on the three measures for conditional interpolation defined in Sec.~\ref{sec:measure} and user studies.
+Detailed experimental and application configurations are given in Appxs.~\ref{asec:experiments} and~\ref{asec:application}.

-\textbf{Inference configuration}.
-We take the Stable Diffusion 1.4~\cite{rombach2022high} as our base model to implement the attention interpolation mechanism.
-Apart from replacing the attention module, we keep other settings the same as the original model.
-In all experiments, the image is generated with size 512x512 with the DDIM Scheduler~\cite{song2020denoising} with 25 timesteps.
+We use Stable Diffusion 1.4~\cite{rombach2022high} as the base model to implement our attention interpolation mechanism for quantitative evaluation.
+In all experiments, a $512\times512$ image is generated with the DDIM Scheduler~\cite{song2020denoising} and DPM Scheduler~\cite{lu2022dpmsolver} within 25 timesteps.
+Additional qualitative results using other state-of-the-art text-to-image diffusion models~\cite{podell2023sdxl, animagine, chen2023pixartalpha} are given in Appx.~\ref{asec:qualitative}.

-\textbf{Selection configuration}.
-In terms of Bayesian optimization on $\alpha$ and $\beta$ in the beta prior to applying our selection approach, we set the smoothness of the interpolation sequence as the objective target, $[1, 30]$ as the range of both hyperparameters, 9 fixed exploration where $\alpha$ and $\beta$ are chosen from $\{20, 25, 30\}$, and 15 iterations to optimize.

-\textbf{Datasets}.
-Our proposed framework is evaluated using corpora from various datasets to assess its performance across different textual conditions.

-\begin{itemize} \item \textbf{CIFAR-10}: The CIFAR-10 dataset~\cite{krizhevsky2009learning} comprises 60,000 32x32 color images distributed across 10 classes.
-This dataset is commonly used to benchmark classification algorithms.
-In our context, we utilize the class names as prompts to generate images corresponding to specific categories.
-The CIFAR-10 corpus aids in assessing the effectiveness of our framework, PAID, in handling brief prompts that describe clear-cut concepts. \item \textbf{LAION-Aesthetics}: We sample the LAION-Aesthetics dataset from the larger LAION-5B collection~\cite{schuhmann2022laion} with aesthetics score over 6, curated for its high visual quality.
-Unlike CIFAR-10, this dataset provides extensive ground truth captions for images, encompassing lengthy and less direct descriptions.
-These characteristics present more complex challenges for text-based analysis.
-We employ the dataset to test our framework's interpolation capabilities in more demanding scenarios. \end{itemize}